 Soil and Root Management

 A lot of action happens below the surface.
-There is drama and intrigue.
-A root eating nematode sneaks up on the roots of your tree only to be captured by a noble fungal hypha!
-Myormcorrhizal fungi form lasting and mutually beneficial relationships with roots.
+There is drama and intrigue: A root eating nematode sneaks up on the roots of your tree only to be captured by a noble fungal hypha!
+Beneficial fungi form lasting and mutually beneficial relationships with roots ( called Mycorrhizae).
 The soil your trees and plants survive in must be capable of performing all of the amazing functions that nature intended, including holding water, oxygen, and processing the nutrients your plants require.
 Urban soils are often times challenged with severe compaction issues, infiltration problems, and nutrient processing barriers.
 These are often initial stressors for plants, which in turn invite other disease and insect problems to take hold.
-We have many available technologies to correct these issues.
+Our ISA Certified Arborists have many available technologies to correct these issues.
 Tree Health Management is focused on sustainability, and all of our Soil and Root Management Techniques provide just that: a sustainable way to create healthy, living soils.
 Healthy soils make healthy plants that are able to withstand the challenges of our environment.